 Do you smell that?
 It’s hot spiced wine wafting through the air mixed with roasting sausages and nuts.
 It’s Christmas in Europe which means one of the most festive ways to get into the spirit of the season: Christmas Markets!
 Ornately decorated stalls nestled together in city squares selling hand painted glass ornaments, seasonal food, and all-around yuletide cheer.
 Growing up in America (Texas to be exact) I never experienced the magic that is Christmas in Europe.
 Now that I’ve had the pleasure of going to some of the best markets across Europe I’m creating my ultimate guide to the European Christmas Markets!
 I made it my mission to visit some of the best in Germany, Austria, Switzerland, France, and beyond.
-I’ve got you covered for your ultimate guide for Christmas markets in Europe.
+I’ve got you covered for your ultimate guide for the best Christmas markets in Europe.

 When it comes to Christmas I always feel like a kid again.
 But Europe seems to add an extra touch of magic.
 Walking into the markets is just an overwhelming sense of fun, friends, and happiness.
 For this itinerary I’m breaking down the best Christmas markets in Germany, France, Switzerland, Austria and beyond.
 I’ve also got a breakdown of what to buy, eat, and I’m showing you a typical route in order to get the most out of your time!